 General.
-Dave's board of directors originally adopted, and Dave's stockholders approved, the Dave Inc. 2017 Stock Plan (the "Legacy Dave Stock Plan") in 2017.
+Legacy Dave's board of directors originally adopted, and Legacy Dave's stockholders approved, the Dave Inc. 2017 Stock Plan (the "Legacy Dave Stock Plan") in 2017.
 The Legacy Dave Stock Plan provided for the grant of incentive stock options to Dave employees (and employees of any parent or subsidiary of Dave) and for the grant of non-statutory stock options, restricted stock and restricted stock purchase rights to Dave.
-The Legacy Dave board of directors terminated the Legacy Dave Stock Plan, effective as of and contingent upon the Closing.
+The Legacy Dave Stock Plan, effective as of and contingent upon the Closing.

 Following termination of the Legacy Dave Stock Plan, no new awards will be granted under such plan, but previously granted awards will continue to be subject to the terms and conditions of the Legacy Dave Stock Plan and the stock award agreements pursuant to which such awards were granted.